vasnake/casebook/README.rst

 **casebook** data extractor from site casebook.ru
 ======================================

-casebook is a Python package for data extraction from web site casebook.ru
+Casebook is a Python package for data extraction from web site casebook.ru

+It's under construction now.